ctb/titus-blog/src/on-code-review-of-scientific-code.rst

 and the goal of the Mozilla effort is to See What Happens when you throw seasoned software developers at scientific code.

-(My personal bet is that it will not be immediately very effective, because the seasoned software developers will be facing code with few tests, implementing research data analysis and simulation methods that they don't understand.
-But I'm eager to be proven wrong!
-Note that my lab is just dipping its toes into `github flow
-<http://scottchacon.com/2011/08/31/github-flow.html>`__ as a way to
-engage with code review, which is exciting.)

 After the article was published, there was a long-ish and somewhat confused Twitter conversation around Roger Peng's skeptical quote that "We need to get more code out there, not improve how it looks."